Long Beach, California: 2000

 The city has changed since the 1950s, when its population was predominantly European-American and the city was nicknamed "Iowa by the Sea" or "Iowa under Palm Trees" as it had a slower pace than neighboring Los Angeles.
 In 1950, whites represented 97.4% of Long Beach's population.
 Since the second half of the 20th century, the city has been a major port of entry for Asian and Latin American immigrants headed to Los Angeles.
 The Harbor section of downtown Long Beach was once home to people of Dutch, Greek, Italian, Maltese, Portuguese and Spanish ancestry, most of them employed in manufacturing and fish canneries until the 1960s.

 According to a report by USA Today in 2000, Long Beach is the most ethnically diverse large city in the United States.
-Non-Hispanic White Americans made up 30.0% of the city's population.
-Its Asian community includes the largest Cambodian community in the United States, and the second-largest Cambodian community outside of Asia (after Paris).
-A neighborhood along Anaheim Street is called "Little Phnom Penh".
-There are also sizable populations of immigrants and descendants from Vietnam and the Philippines.

-Long Beach had offered many industrial jobs to African Americans during the years of World War II.
-This resulted in the increase of blacks in Long Beach caused by the Second Great Migration.
-There are black communities in the Eastside, North Long Beach, and Upper Westside neighborhoods.

 It has a relatively high proportion of Pacific Islanders (over 1% as of the 2000 Census), from Samoa and Tonga.
 Most American Indians, about 0.8% of the city's population, arrived during the Department of the Interior's Bureau of Indian Affairs urban relocation programs in the 1950s.